 Experiment with tools and techniques to improve usability of the Open Data Cube

 Develop and extend learning materials to help onboard others

 Attend a training workshop on using the Open Data Cube

 The ODC Conference consists of presentation sessions and a multi-day sprint - registration for all of these sessions are free.

-Please register for the sessions that best suit your timezone (you will be sent a Zoom link automatically upon registration).
+Participants were advised to register for the sessions that best suit their timezone (and sent a Zoom link automatically upon registration).
 In order to be as globally inclusive as we can, the conference program featuring presentations and discussion will be run over two days - one Day 1, the session will be live in Australia and a playback of this live session (featuring local hosting and discussion) will happen 12 hours later for those in Africa, Europe and America.
 On Day 2, the session will be held live for Africa, Europe and America, and later played back (featuring local hosting and discussion) in Australia 10 hours later.
 You will need to click on the light blue 'Register for...' button

 ODC SPRINT TOPICS

 During the ODC Sprints, you'll have the opportunity to pick a topic of interest (or come with your own to pitch to others) and be able to work on this in your own timezone, with regular check-ins with others around the world.
 Sprint Topics put forward so far are shown below, and you will be able to decide on which sprint you want to be part of on Day 1 of the conference.